RaikireHiuduo/BEEMS/etc/notes/HyperledgerFabric/README.md

 Tutorial notes:-

 - dev: https://hyperledger-fabric.readthedocs.io/en/latest/write_first_app.html (app) and https://hyperledger-fabric.readthedocs.io/en/latest/chaincode4ade.html (chaincode dev)
-- NO or deploy: https://hyperledger-fabric.readthedocs.io/en/latest/build_network.html (network) and https://hyperledger-fabric.readthedocs.io/en/latest/chaincode4noah.html (chaincode implement)
+- NO or deployment: https://hyperledger-fabric.readthedocs.io/en/latest/build_network.html (network) and https://hyperledger-fabric.readthedocs.io/en/latest/chaincode4noah.html (chaincode implement)

 ## Preparation for Hyperledger Fabric

 Tested for uBuntu 16.04, accurate as of 18/10/2017.
 All explanation assumed the reader is in the uBuntu (Linux) environment.
-Improvise accordingly to the official documentation if using different architecture like Arch.
+Improvise accordingly to the official installation documentation if using different architecture like Arch.

 Windows OS have some specific modifications to be done.
 A bit less for macOS.
 Easiest on Linux OS.
+As usual, please refer to the official installation documentation for more information.

 It is recommended to try to dedicate and complete this in one day on an undisturbed, quotaless connection line.